MicrosoftDocs/azure-docs/articles/mysql/concepts-data-in-replication.md

 ms.date: 05/18/2018
 ---

-# Replicate data from multiple cloud or on-premises databases to Azure Database for MySQL
+# Replicate data into Azure Database for MySQL

 Data-in Replication allows you to synchronize data from a MySQL server that is running locally on-premises or in other hosted cloud locations into an Azure Database for MySQL server.

 ## When to use Data-in Replication
-Data-in Replication is useful in cases where data needs to be kept up-to-date across multiple Azure Database for MySQL servers or on-premises MySQL servers.
+Data-in Replication can be used in cases where data needs to be kept up-to-date across Azure Database for MySQL or on-premises MySQL servers.
 The main scenarios to consider are:

 - **Hybrid Data Synchronization:** With Data-in Replication, you can keep data synchronized between your on-premises servers and Azure Database for MySQL.
 This synchronization is useful for creating hybrid applications.
-This capability is appealing when you have an existing local database server but want to move the data to a region closer to end users.
-It is also appealing when you consider migrating on-premises databases to the cloud and would like to host the application tiers in Azure as well.
+This capability is appealing when you have an existing local database server, but want to move the data to a region closer to end users.
-- **Multi-Cloud Synchronization:** For complex cloud solutions, use Data-in Replication, to synchronize data between different cloud providers, ISV, or MySQL servers hosted in virtual machines into Azure Database for MySQL.
+- **Multi-Cloud Synchronization:** For complex cloud solutions, use Data-in Replication to synchronize data between Azure Database for MySQL and different cloud providers, ISVs, or MySQL servers hosted in virtual machines.

 ## Limitations and considerations